 Both Flutter and Ionic offer a plethora of packages, plugins, and development tools.
 The choice between them largely depends on your project's specific needs and your development team's expertise.

 Development Cost Comparison

 The cost of development largely depends on the location, experience level of the developers, complexity of the project, and the time it takes to develop the application.

-Please note that the rates mentioned below are estimated averages as of mid-2023 and can fluctuate based on the factors mentioned above:
+Please note that the rates mentioned below are estimated averages as of 2024 and can fluctuate based on the factors mentioned above:

 However, the overall development cost doesn't depend solely on developer rates; it's also greatly influenced by the development speed, the complexity of the project, the cost of maintaining the application, and the potential need for platform-specific adaptations.

 So while these hourly rates provide some insight, they don't tell the whole story.
 It's important to evaluate each project individually, considering all relevant factors.